 Principal Investigator(s): Rosenfeld, Michael J., Stanford University; Thomas, Reuben J., City College of New York; Falcon, Maja, Stanford University

 How Couples Meet and Stay Together (HCMST) surveyed how Americans met their spouses and romantic partners, and compared traditional to non-traditional couples.
-This study was conducted in three waves.
-During the first wave, information was gathered about both the respondent and their partner including age, level of education, parents' level of education, religion, and their political party affiliation.
-Respondents were queried on their relationship status (married, boyfriend/girlfriend, sexual partner, romantic partner) as well as the gender, ethnicity, and race of their current partner.
-They were also asked about their living arrangements with their partner such as whether they lived in a house, apartment, etc. Additionally, respondents were asked the country, state, and city the respondent and/or the respondent's partner resided in most from birth to age 16, whether the couple was currently living together or had ever lived together, and whether the couple attended the same high school, college/university, or grew up in the same town.
-Information was collected on the legal status of the relationship (marriage, domestic partnership, or civil union), the city/state where the partnership was legalized, and how many times the respondent had previously been married.
-Respondents were also queried about how often they visited with relatives, which gender they were most attracted to, their earned income in 2008, and the length of their current relationship.
+This collection covers data that was gathered over four waves.
+Demographic information includes age, race/ethnicity, gender, level of education, household composition, religion, political party affiliation, and household income.
+During the first wave, respondents were asked about their relationship status, including the gender, ethnicity, and race of their current partner, as well as the level of education of their parents.
+They were also asked about their living arrangements with their partner, the country, state, and city the respondent and/or the respondent's partner resided in most from birth to age 16, and whether the couple attended the same high school/college/university, or grew up in the same town.
+Information was collected on the legal status of the relationship, the city/state where the partnership was legalized, and how many times the respondent had previously been married.
+Additionally, respondents were asked about how often they visited with relatives, which gender they were most attracted to, their earned income in 2008, and the length of their current relationship.
 Finally, respondents were asked to recall how, when, and where they met their partner, how their parents felt about their partner, and to describe the perceived quality of their relationship.
-The second wave followed-up with respondents one year after wave 1, and information was collected on respondents' changes, if any, in marital status, relationship status, living arrangements, and reasons for separation where applicable.
-The third wave followed-up with respondents one year after the second wave, and collected information on respondents' relationships reported in the first two waves, again including any changes in the status of the relationship and reasons for separation.
-This version of the data is being released in two parts, with part one a public use and part two a restricted use.
-The public use release contains the addition of nine variables including demographic information such as race, household income, whether the respondent was born outside of the United States, whether their zip code was located within a rural area, and where the respondent spent most of his or her time living between birth and 16 years old.
-The restricted use version contains the previous variables as well as FIPS codes for state of marriage and state of residence, town or city where the respondent was raised, and variables revised by the Principal Investigator (Q24 and Q35), consisting of respondent answers to how they first met their partner and the quality of their relationship in their own words.
+The second wave followed up with respondents one year after wave 1.
+Information was collected on respondents' changes, if any, in marital status, relationship status, living arrangements, and reasons for separation where applicable.
+The third wave followed up with respondents one year after the second wave, and collected information on respondents' relationships reported in the first two waves, again including any changes in the status of the relationship and reasons for separation.
+The fourth wave followed up with respondents two years after Wave 3.
+In addition to information on relationship status and reasons for separation, Wave 4 includes the subjective level of attractiveness for the respondent and their partner.
+The data is being released in two parts: part one is available for public use and part two is available for restricted use.
+The public use data contains waves 1-4, including the addition of nine variables collecting information such as race, household income, whether the respondent was born outside of the United States, zip code relative to rural area, and respondents' living arrangements between birth and 16 years of age.
+The restricted use data contains waves 1-3, and differs from the public use data by including FIPS codes for state of marriage and state of residence, town or city where the respondent was raised, and qualitative variables revised by the Principal Investigator (Q24 and Q35), consisting of respondent's answers to how they first met their partner and the quality of their relationship in their own words.